 Chemicals.
 Compounds.
 Properties.
-They’re not just buzzwords used in science class.
-They’re what makes up the beauty products you use on your skin, day in, day out.
-But how often do you consider what ingredients are in the creams, oils and scrubs you use all over your body?
-No matter what your skin type or condition, natural ingredients are the safest and surest way to ensure you’re treating your skin in the best way possible.
-But with so many natural skincare products to choose from and a myriad of ingredient labels, how on earth do you make the transition?
+They’re not just buzzwords used in science class but what makes up the beauty products you use on your skin care routine.
+But how often do you consider what are the ingredients of the creams, oils and scrubs you use all over your body?
+Regardless of your skin type or condition, natural ingredients are the safest and surest way to ensure you’re treating your skin in the best way possible.
+But with so many natural skin care products to choose from and a myriad of ingredient labels, how on Earth do you make the transition?
 Fear not.
-We’ve put together this handy guide full of beauty tips and Malée products to ease your transition to natural skincare products in 6 simple steps.
+We’ve put together this handy guide full of beauty tips and Malée products to ease your transition to natural skin care products in 6 simple steps.

-It might be an idea to trial samples first to ensure you’re not overwhelming your skin with ineffective ingredients.
+It might be a good idea to trial samples first to ensure you’re not overwhelming your skin with ineffective ingredients.
 Test out a range of different options and get handy in the kitchen by creating easy DIY homemade recipes.
-Avocado masks are nourishing and full of vitamin E and fatty oils which make skin look and feel healthier.
+Avocado masks are nourishing and full of vitamin E and fatty oils, which make skin look and feel healthier.
 It’ll inject the necessary skin-loving nutrients and moisture back in your skin.

 You may be weary of changing to natural beauty products without chemicals because of the changes to the appearance of your skin.
 Introduce yourself to scents and essential oils instead.
 Add a drop of our Verdure Moisturising Oil to a bath and breathe in the soft aroma.
 It will ease muscle pains and aches and moisturise your skin while you lay back and relax.
 Experiment with different formulas to find the blend that suits you.